xingyumex/ALEN/README.md

 ## Citation
-If this work contributes to your research, we would appreciate it if you could cite our paper:
+If this work contributes to your research, we would appreciate it if you could cite our paper, which is currently a preprint awaiting official publication:

 ```bibtex
 @article{perez2024alen,